alvaro-osvaldo-tm/markdown-repository/documents/enterprise/agreements/Problem Agreement.md

 **Links Integrity:**

-1. When a document directory changes, or the document needs to be transfered to another repository software, mostly of the links curation and files attachment transfer need be manually made.
+1. When a document directory changes, or the document needs to be transferred to another repository software, mostly of the links curation and files attachment transfer need be manually made.
 	1. As consequence:
 		1. It became a huge work  unsustainable for the organisation and poorly executed due their complexity leading to artefacts losses or documents link integrity losses.
 	2. Triggers: